Pricing

 Update your drink menu

 Mai tais, pina coladas, daiquiris, oh my!
 Who doesn’t love a tropical drink or two in the summer?
+In fact, during the 4th of July weekend rum sales increase by 92%!
 If you’re sourcing local, in-season ingredients for your entrees, don’t forget to give the drink menu some love, too.

 Without data to verify the claim, it seems reasonable that many people are more likely to crave a summer cocktail over a specific summer dish.
 As such, your summer menu should feature specialty cocktails, wine, and beer that reflect the season.
 If the breweries and wineries you typically source from create seasonal options, you should offer them on your restaurant menu.